 Additional Funding Options for Construction Business

 The Small Business Administration (SBA) partners with banks and other lenders to help small business owners obtain funding.
-If you opt for an SBA loan, you’ll enjoy a number of benefits including longer loan terms, interest rate caps, and lower down payment requirements.
-You can also receive access to seminars, courses, and other business tools.
+If you opt for an SBA loan, you’ll enjoy a number of benefits including longer loan terms, interest rate caps, and low down payment requirements.

-A bank loan is a loan you secure from a bank.
 If you have good credit and don’t need the cash right away, a bank loan may be the way to go.
-While it can take up to six months to get approved for one, you may be able to lock in a low interest rate that leads to affordable monthly payments.
+While the application process can take weeks or months, you may be able to lock in a low interest rate that leads to affordable monthly payments.

 Most banks offer both short-term financing and long-term financing loans so it’s a good idea to shop around and find the ideal loan for your unique needs.
 When you explore your options, you’ll likely find that big banks have rigid lending rules while smaller ones offer greater flexibility.